On Landis' conjecture for positive Schr\"odinger operators on graphs: Abstract

 \section{Abstract}

-In this note we study Landis conjecture for positive Schr\"odinger operators on graphs.
-More precisely, we give a decay criterion that ensures when $ \mathcal{H} $-harmonic functions for a positive Schr\"odinger operator $ \mathcal{H} $ with potentials bounded from above by $ 1 $ are trivial.
-We then specifically look at the special cases of $ \mathbb{Z}^{d} $ and regular trees for which we get explicit decay criterion.
-Moreover, we consider the fractional analogue of Landis conjecture on $ \mathbb{Z}^{d} $.
+In this note we study the Landis conjecture for positive Schr\"odin\-ger operators on graphs.
+More precisely, we prove a Landis-type result in the form of a decay criterion that ensures when $ \mathcal{H} $-harmonic functions for a positive Schr\"odinger operator $ \mathcal{H} $ with potentials bounded from above by $ 1 $ are trivial.
+The positivity assumption on the operator allows us to impose slow decay across the entire graph, while requiring fast decay in only one direction, rather than throughout the whole graph.
+We then specifically look at the special cases of $ \mathbb{Z}^{d} $ and regular trees for which we get a explicit decay criterion.
+Moreover, we consider the fractional analogue of the Landis conjecture on $ \mathbb{Z}^{d} $.
 Our approach relies on the discrete version of Liouville comparison principle which is also proved in this article.

 {\em 2010 Mathematics Subject Classification.} Primary 35J10; Secondary 35B53, 35R02, 39A12.\\[-3mm]